 Rotorua.
 Supposedly one of the biggest tourist traps on the North Island of New Zealand (wait, what?!).
 Google this place and you’ll find a plethora of compliments about it, despite that smell.
 But we’ll get to that later.

-I’m willing to bet that when you think ‘New Zealand’, Rotorua is hardly the first place that springs to mind.
-Though perhaps it should be!
-Whilst it may be small, the city has an abundance of things to do – you’ll be spoilt for choice.
+I’m willing to bet that when you think about travelling to New Zealand, Rotorua is hardly the first hotspot that springs to mind.
+But, perhaps it should be!
+Located in the Bay of Plenty region, the city has an abundance of things to do.
+It may be small, but I can assure you that you’ll feel spoilt for choice in this picturesque place.
 So, let’s get to the good stuff, shall we?

 If you do make the stop in Rotorua you will no doubt be wondering: Seriously, what is that smell?

 Well, my friends, that smell is exactly what the city is famous for.
 Its geothermal activity.
 Whilst each geothermal field is unique, they all come equipped with the same eggy odour.
 This whiff is due to the regular eruption of geysers, which in turn emit steam and sulphur, exuding an unappealing rotten egg type odour.
 Pee-yew.

 The city is also home to various thermal pools and bubbling mud baths… if you’re into that sort of thing!
 Sadly, we were only there for one night and weren’t able to experience these attractions first hand.
 To find out more, I suggest you click here.